tmcd82070/SDraw/cran-comments.md

-## Current version: SDraw 2.1.8
+## Current version: SDraw 2.1.9

-## Previous submission: SDraw 2.1.7
+## Previous submission: SDraw 2.1.8
-* DOI reference in DESCRIPTION was incomplete (missing a final "0" on the end).
-DOI reference updated and corrected to doi:10.1198/016214504000000250
+* On about 25-mar-2020, grts.lines and grts.polygon examples
+began timing out on linux builds.
+I noticed this, and I recieved emails from
+Kurt Hornik and Brian Ripley to this effect.
+Window builds work.
+Issue seems to be udate of the Debian system to proj7.

+The time-out occurred in spsurvey::grts.
+I am not the author of spsurvey.
+I note that spsurvey::grts creates a temporary directory, and that I have had issues with that on Linux before.
+I was able to reduce sample size and both grts samples now run; but, they take > 5s each.
+I wrapped the grts.line and grts.polygon examples in \dontrun{} and noted why.

+## R version
+R 3.6.2 (2019-12-12) -- "Dark and Stormy Night"

 ## Test environments
-* local Windows 10 Pro, R 3.5.2
+* local Windows 10 Pro
 * passes devtools::check_win_devel()
 * Linux (via travis)